RyanAMcNulty/RyanAMcNulty.github.io/pages/build.md

 ---
 layout: page
-title: How to build a website with Jekyll & Github Pages
+title: Build
 permalink: /how-to-build-a-website/jekyll/
 ---

+#How to build a website with Github Pages, Jekyll, & custom domain

 This page will describe all the steps that went into building this website for self reference as well as guidance for others.